SmartBoy84/Digifile/README.md

     - Don't worry if it freezes/accidently closes/explodes as you can use `generate_progress.mjs` to create a `progress` file to continue from where you left off
     - E.g., downloading ~1500 files took ~8 hours

-* Don't worry about manually closing unresponsive tab, the extension recognises this and adds it to `errors.txt`
+* Don't worry about manually closing unresponsive tab, the extension recognises this and adds it to `errors.txt` and excludes it from `progree.txt`

-### Scraping/updating
-1. If continuing/updating and if `progress.txt` was deleted/wasn't downloaded by the extension, run the helper utility to create it
-2. Download the file index from digify, may take a couple of minutes
-4. Change download directory to where you have/want your archive to be made
-3. Plug in the `progress.txt` file (if updating) and select the downloaded excel file listing
-4. When [new] files have been downloaded, run the heirarchy builder to merge/organise the files
-5. Review `errors.txt` to determine any errors that occurred